SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/README.md

-# Brain-Signals-Computing-for-Human-Computer-Interaction
+# Brain Signal Authentication for Human Computer Interaction using Virtual Reality

+### Data Collection and Pre-processing

 The purpose of this study is to determine if a Virtual Reality (VR) system combined with brain signaling can produce biometric authentication in a usable form.
-This is a team project.
 My team and I collected VR (Virtual Reality) and non-VR data using Ultracortex EEG Mark IV headset.
-We used MNE python library to eradicate noise and made them cleaned.
-You can see the code for that.

-### For Future Work

-Feature extraction of VR and nonVR EEG will be done and distance computation will be performed to determine subject authenticity.
-A demonstration will be implemented to showcase this technology for use in EEG based biometric authentication.
+Data were preprocessed using MNE python library.

+### Data Analysis

+- Extrected features of each subject using Statistical Histogram, Autoregressive and Power Spectral Density methods
+- Calculated Inter (Between person) and Intra (Within person) distance and set target value 1 for Inter and 0 for Intra
+- Base  on Inter and Intra distance, Support Vectore Machine (SVM) classifier was used for classification
+- If data is within Intra data, then person belogs to the same group